matthiaskern/pure/readme.md

+# Fork
+This fork includes additional info on package.json version in the current directory and which node version is in use via nvm.

+<img src="screenshot.png" width="550">

 # Pure

 > Pretty, minimal and fast ZSH prompt

-<img src="screenshot.png" width="550">

 ## Overview